ncpr1996/blogs_backup/clyfkysym001n09i85ps2e7ns.md

 **Subnet Association** :

-* Each subnet can be associated with only one route table at a time.
+* There can only be one route table linked to each subnet at once.

-* If no association is specified, subnets are linked to the default VPC route table.
+* The default VPC route table is linked to subnets in the absence of an association specification.

 **Management and Customization** :